 Hibernate and power nap

 Other sleep settings include "hibernate" (Windows) and "power nap" (Mac).
-The Code42 app cannot back up or download files during these states.
+The Code42 agent cannot back up or download files during these states.

 - Windows: For instructions on disabling hibernation, see How to disable and re-enable hibernation on a computer that is running Windows.